Last Update: November 25, 2024

 + PROS

-- Features like Bluetooth speakers, wireless charging, and a tablet rack support your training.
+- Bluetooth speakers, wireless charging, and a tablet rack

 – CONS

-- The firm cushioning may not be suitable for all types of knee injuries.
+- Firm cushioning may not suit all knee injury types

 Read Our Full Review Of The Sole F80 Treadmill Here